dell/pmaxperfpy/OpenTelemetry/README.md

 ## OpenTelemetry Collector Installation

-Copy the otel-config.yaml file from this repository to an appropriate location on your local system:
+Copy the otel-config-example.yaml file from this repository to an appropriate location on your local system:
 ```
-cp otel-config.yaml /etc/otel-contrib/otel-config.yaml
+cp otel-config-example.yaml otel-config.yaml
 ```
+### Edit IP in the configuration file
 Edit the configuration file to supply:
 * The IP address/port number for your Prometheus profiler
 * The IP address/port number for your OpenTelemetry Receiver (the OTLP receiver, for example: Grafana Mimir)
-* The authorization key/token for the receiver (as required)
+* The authorization key/token for the receiver (as required) (localhost / 127.0.0.1) does not work with docker.
+Please specifiy the external IP)

 Then deploy, configure and run the OpenTelemetry (Contrib) Collector (which includes the Prometheus receiver) using either of the following methods:

+### Run as docker container
-1) Download and run the latest OpenTelemetry Collector Contrib Docker image, pointing the Docker image at the previously copied otel-config.yaml file:
+Download and run the latest OpenTelemetry Collector Contrib Docker image, pointing the Docker image at the previously copied otel-config.yaml file:
 ```
 docker pull otel/opentelemetry-collector-contrib:latest

-docker run -v $(pwd)/config.yaml:/etc/otelcol-contrib/config.yaml -p 4317:4317 -p 4318:4318 -p 55679:55679 otel/opentelemetry-collector-contrib:latest
+docker run -v $(pwd)/otel-config.yaml:/etc/otelcol-contrib/config.yaml -p 4317:4317 -p 4318:4318 -p 55679:55679 otel/opentelemetry-collector-contrib:latest
 ```

+### Run directly on the system
-2) Clone or copy the latest version of the OpenTelemetry Collector Contrib project, build the project, and start the OpenTelemetry Collector passing in the path to the otel-config.yaml:
+Clone or copy the latest version of the OpenTelemetry Collector Contrib project, build the project, and start the OpenTelemetry Collector passing in the path to the otel-config.yaml:

 ```
 git clone https://github.com/open-telemetry/opentelemetry-collector-contrib.git